Sigismund Toduță Doctoral School

 History

-Based on the foundational memorandum initiated by Sigismund Toduță and his doctoral diploma, the Ministry of Education approved the establishment of the Doctorate in Musicology in 1968, the first Romanian doctoral school in the field, operating within the “Gheorghe Dima” Conservatory of Music in Cluj.
+Based on his initiative, the Ministry of Education approved in 1968 the establishment of the first Romanian doctoral school in musicology at the Conservatory of Music “Gheorghe Dima” in Cluj.

-Currently, doctoral studies are conducted in accordance with the provisions of the National Education Law no. 1/2011 and the Code of Doctoral Studies, H.G. no. 681/2011.
+Doctoral university studies are conducted in accordance with the provisions of the Higher Education Law no. 199/2023 and the Framework Regulation on Doctoral University Studies no. 3020/2024.